 I’m pretty excited with how close to the real deal this new, smaller batch, faster fudge recipe turned out!

 It tastes the same but only takes about one fifth as much time to make and smaller batch means it costs less to make, so that’s a total win in my book!

-If you like this recipe, please make sure to do me a solid and share this post via social media, it really helps allow me to continue to share some of my favorite things.
+If you like this recipe, please make sure to do me a solid and share this post via social media or even send the link to my url to your friends via email.
+Either way, it really helps allow me to continue to share some of my favorite things and I appreciate it!

 If you would like to check out my entire sweet tooth section, you won’t be sorry.
 You can find that here.

 Here are links to several of my other recipes that you’re also going to love:

 For those of you that would like another option for a “pinnable” image on Pinterest, here you go…thanks again so much for the support!